openedx/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 * A paragraph about yourself.
 You might include your interests, goals, or other information that you want to share.
 This paragraph can contain up to 300 characters.

+* Links to your personal social media accounts.

 To add or update your profile, follow these steps.